nagytimi85/zettelkasten/content/zettels/1a-we-can-get-stuck-in-analysis-paralysis-because-of-the-wide-variety-of-possible-first-baby-steps.md

 # Related

-- Nick Milo's "this is interesting because" technique
+- Nick Milo's "this is interesting because" technique is an easy entry technique into Zettelkastening [[1a1-the-knowledge-flower-and-idea-compass-tools-have-beginner-friendly-alternatives]]
 - How I was misguided by the fact that Scott Scheper's was the only from-card-one video guide I found about the Zettelkasten method: [[1b1-scott-scheper-s-suggestion-to-build-your-zettelkasten-numbering-system-on-the-outline-of-academic-disciplines-is-confusing]]

 ---